 WSJ seeks a personal finance reporter

-The Wall Street Journal is looking for a personal finance reporter who is eager to take big news moments and report on what it means for American households.
+The Wall Street Journal is looking for a personal finance reporter who’s eager to take big news moments and report on what it means for American’s pocketbooks.

-Digital media experience is important.
-You must be comfortable and innovative with digital formats.
-You will be involved in the personal finance group’s multitude of digital offerings, from Twitter videos, to Snapchat programming, interactive games, user-generated content, and other new formats.
+Personal Finance is a digitally minded bureau that forges tight connections with its online audience, so we need someone who is comfortable and innovative with digital formats.
+You will be involved in the personal finance group’s multitude of digital offerings, from Twitter videos and Snapchat programming to interactive games, user-generated content and other new formats.
+We are looking for someone with at least 3 years of reporting experience and the ability to report and write on deadline.

 To apply, go here.